 Upon his return to California in 1980, he opened his own silkscreen printing studio so that he could create his own original serigraph editions.
 An original serigraph utilizes the silkscreen printmaking medium.
 The image is created by stenciling elements of colour and imagery onto screen (silk is no longer used).
 Each screen represents a layer of colour and imagery.
 The image is built successively with every new screen and colour that is applied to the paper.

-Schofield's work can be found in many private and corporate collections.
-A sampling of them include: The Library of Congress, Xerox Corporation, Occidental Petroleum, Bank of America and 20th Century, Inc.
+As a successful artist for several years, Schofield’s work can be found in many private and corporate collections.
+A sampling of them include: the Bank of America, the Library of Congress, Xerox Corporation, Occidental, and 20th Century Inc.

 Schofield believes that fundamentally, art is communication.
 He chooses to create more traditional landscapes because it is imagery with which most people relate.
 It is imagery that evokes a memory and therefore a feeling.
 In this manner, the artists and those who live with his art share a common experience.